CureApp/node-circleci-autorelease/README.md

       node:
         version: 6.2.0
 ```
-Three are three fields in this format.
+There are three fields in this format.

 -   config: config fields
 -   hooks: hook commands